Rathvon M. Tompkins: Dominican Crisis

-His promotion to major general came on March 1, 1964, and Tompkins became deputy chief of staff, United States Atlantic Fleet, under Admiral Harold P. Smith.
+Tompkins' promotion to major general came on March 1, 1964, and Tompkins became deputy chief of staff, United States Atlantic Fleet, under Admiral Harold P. Smith.
 He was serving with the Atlantic Fleet at the headquarters in Norfolk, Virginia, when the Dominican Civil War broke out in April 1965.
 Joint Task Force 122 (JTF-122) was activated on April 28, 1964, to protect Americans in the Dominican Republic, with Vice Admiral Kleber S. Masterson in command and Major General Tompkins as his deputy.

 The command staff of JTF-122 departed Norfolk by air early on April 29 and, after a short briefing by Rear Admiral Henry H. Caldwell, Commander of Caribbean Sea Frontier, at Ramey Air Force Base, Puerto Rico, they sailed for the Dominican Republic aboard the destroyer USS Leahy.
 Masterson, Tompkins and the staff of JTF-122 began planning the operation.
 The mission was to secure airfield with the 3rd Army Brigade and advance east and north to search for rebel forces.
 Then they would establish a roadblock and cooperate with loyal Dominican Republic forces.
 Tompkins participated in the negotiating between U.S. Ambassador William T. Bennett and Colonel Pedro Bartolomé Benoit, president of the junta.
 On May 7, Tompkins was ordered back to the United States and decorated with the Legion of Merit with Combat "V" for his service in Dominican Republic.
 He then resumed his duties in Norfolk, Virginia, until June 1966.

 Vietnam War

-General Tompkins was appointed commanding general of the Marine Corps Recruit Depot Parris Island, South Carolina.
+Tompkins was appointed commanding general of the Marine Corps Recruit Depot Parris Island, South Carolina.
 In this capacity, he was responsible for the training of new marine recruits for the units deployed in South Vietnam.
 Under his command, approximately over 20,000 recruits were trained.
 Tompkins received his second Legion of Merit for his service at Parris Island.

 On November 14, 1967, Major General Bruno Hochmuth, commander of the 3rd Marine Division, died when his helicopter crashed 5 mi northwest of Huế.
 When Chief of Staff, Headquarters Marine Corps Lieutenant General Henry W. Buse Jr. called from Washington one week later to ask Tompkins how soon he could leave for Vietnam, the new 3rd Marine Division commander replied: "Tomorrow."

 Tompkins arrived at Da Nang on November 28 and relieved Brigadier General Louis Metzger, division assistant commander, who had assumed temporary command of the division.
 After familiarizing himself with the situation, Tompkins ordered the units of the 3rd Division to take part in the clearing operation around Con Thien and Gio Linh.
-It was small-unit fighting which lasted until December; the Marines killed almost 200 People's Army of Vietnam (PAVN) soldiers and destroyed three extensive bunker systems.
+It was small unit fighting which lasted until December; the Marines killed almost 200 People's Army of Vietnam (PAVN) soldiers and destroyed three extensive bunker systems.